arrahtech/osdq-spark/README.md

 __How To Run it__

->  java -jar osdq-spark_0.0.1.jar org.arrah.framework.spark.run.
-TransformRunner "/path/to/samplejson/hurricanebenchmark.json"
+> java -cp .\lib\*;.\osdq-spark-0.0.1.jar org.arrah.framework.spark.run.TransformRunner "/path/to/samplejson/hurricanebenchmark.json"

 We can also give a complete spark-submit script like